nancyAfycodes/nancyAfycodes/README.md

-- 👋 Hi, My name is Nancy and I'm currently a student.
+- 👋 Hi, My name is Nancy and I'm currently a graduate student at CSUN, obtaining my MS in Computer Science.
 I have taken courses in C, C++, Java, JavaScript, HTML/CSS, and Python.
 Introduction to the named programming languages have been through educational(courses) and Youtube tutorials.
 I am looking forward in improving upon my coursework.
 Thanks